ankane/kms_encrypted/README.md

 end
 ```

-We recommend [Amazon Athena](https://aws.amazon.com/athena/) for querying CloudTrail logs.
+[Amazon Athena](https://aws.amazon.com/athena/) is great for querying CloudTrail logs.
 Create a table (thanks to [this post](http://www.1strategy.com/blog/2017/07/25/auditing-aws-activity-with-cloudtrail-and-athena/) for the table structure) with:

 ```sql
 CREATE EXTERNAL TABLE cloudtrail_logs (